Briefing and Planning

 Part of the University campus contains an accessible reinforced concrete underground tunnel carrying services to buildings in the central campus area.
 The tunnel contains all services, including high voltage electricity and natural gas.

-It should be noted that the tunnel is considered to be a Confined Space and requires specific work practices as required by WorkCover NSW.
+It should be noted that the tunnel is considered to be a 'confined space' and requires specific work practices as required by SafeWork NSW.

-Information on the location of the services tunnel and services within the tunnel is available from the Property Office.
+Information on the location of the services tunnel and services within the tunnel is available from Macquarie University Property.

 Voice & Data Communications

 General Requirements and Performance Specification.
-The University's standard requirements for voice and data communication installations are attached.
-These standards are to be used as the required details in any new facility or existing upgrade.
+The University's standard requirements for voice and data communication installations are included in these Design Guidelines under the component specifications section.
+These standards, in consultation with Macquarie University Information Technology are to be used as the required details in any new facility or existing upgrade.

 University Communications Network

-A plan of the University's communications network is available from the Property Office and MQ IT Office.
+A plan of the University's communications network is available from the Macquarie University Property and Macquarie University Information Technology.
 The plan shows the existing hubs and extent of cabling available.

-Where refurbishment of existing facilities is undertaken, the facility is to be brought up to meet the requirements set out within this design guide.
-Additionally the following is to be included:
+Where refurbishment of existing facilities is undertaken, the facility is to be brought up to meet the requirements set out within these Design Guidelines.This includes meeting the following:

-- Ensure that access to and egress from adjacent areas is not detrimentally affected by the works.
+- Access to and egress from adjacent areas is not to be detrimentally affected by the works

-- Install new energy efficient lighting in line with design guidelines
+- New energy efficient lighting in line with design guidelines is to be installed